raphatrivium/super_TP_DT_RPC/README.md

 # Super Trigger Primitives DT + RPC

-Scripts to calculate the trigger primitive efficiency.
+Scripts to calculate the trigger primitive efficiency and produce plots

-The most important file is ```DTNtupleTPGSimAnalyzer_Efficiency.cpp```.

 It is based on the official DT efficiency script: https://github.com/jaimeleonh/DTNtuples/blob/unifiedPerf/test/DTNtupleTPGSimAnalyzer_Efficiency.C